 How-To Guides

-Before you work out what materials you need to order and purchase, you will first need to measure up your space.
-Always measure in metres as you are looking for a final measurement in metres squared (m2).
+Before you start on your DIY Lawn you’ll need to work out what materials you need to order and purchase.
+You will first need to measure up your space, always measure in metres as you are looking for a final measurement in metres squared (m2).
 Below are some tips on measuring for both instant and artificial lawn.

-Some lawn areas are straight forward as they are a clear single shape, however other areas may be a combination of shapes (e.g. a square and a circle), which can make it a bit trickier.
+Some lawn areas are straight forward as they are a clear single shape, however other areas may be a combination of shapes (e.g. a square and a circle).
 Below are some suggestions regarding different shapes and how to measure to ensure you get the most accurate number for ordering your lawn.
 If you do have an irregular shaped lawn area, divide it into regular shapes, calculate the individual area of those shapes and add them together to get an overall measurement.

 SQUARE /RECTANGLE/ OVAL: